vprasad60/Neural_Style_Transfer/README.md

 ## Code Overview and Demonstration
 ### Designating Images
 To run this code, add a content image to the Content_Images folder and a style image to the Style_Images folder.
-As an example, we will use 'mount_rushmore' as our content image and 'starry_night' as our style image.

 ### Running the Code
+The code snippet below indicates the parameters that can be changed in the notebook file.
+These are the default parameters used to generate the images located in the 'Generated_Images' folder.
+It is important to change the content and style image strings based on which images are desired for NST.

 ```python
 # Establish variables